ngcloudsec/blint-bin/README.md

 # blint-bin
-Repository containing the binaries for blint - the binary linter
+Repository containing the binaries for [blint](https://git.sr.ht/~prabhu/blint) - the binary linter.
+Blint is also available on [PyPI](https://pypi.org/project/blint/)